bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 In your Bitrise `Dashboard`, go to `Code Signing` and upload the service account JSON key into the `GENERIC FILE STORAGE.`

-Copy the env key which stores your uploaded file’s url.